 - an ice pack may relieve the itching but should not be placed directly against the skin — you can make an ice pack by using a bag of frozen peas wrapped in a clean cloth

-- if you are in pain, get advice on medicines from a pharmacist, or from a doctor on medicines you can take
+- if you are in pain, get advice on suitable pain-relieving medicines from a pharmacist or your doctor

 Occasionally some people have a severe allergic reaction to being bitten or stung by an insect.

-In cases of severe allergic reaction, the whole body can react within minutes to the bite or sting which can lead to anaphylactic shock.
-Anaphylactic shock is very serious and can be fatal.
+In cases of severe allergic reaction, the whole body can react within minutes to the bite or sting which can lead to anaphylaxis.
+Anaphylaxis is very serious and can be fatal.

 Call triple zero (000) for an ambulance.
 If the person has a 'personal action plan' to manage a known severe allergy, they may need assistance to follow their plan.
-This may include administering adrenaline to the person via an autoinjector (such as an EpiPen) if one is available.
+This may include administering adrenaline to the person via an adrenaline (epinephrine) autoinjector (such as EpiPen or Anapen) if one is available.

 The Australasian Society of Clinical Immunology and Allergy recommends that for a severe allergic reaction, adrenaline is the initial treatment.
 For further information, visit the Choosing Wisely Australia website.